adampisula/adampisula-pizza/content/posts/writing-pams-in-rust.md

 ## Reading the file

-Now let's say we only want to allow users where the `pizza.txt` file says `I love pizza`, cause why would you let people who don't love pizza onto your PC?
+Now let's say we only want to allow users where the `pizza.txt` file says `I love pizza`, cause why would you let in people who don't love pizza?

 ```rust
 // src/lib.rs